OPCFoundation/UA-IIoT-StarterKit/docs/setup/raspberrypi/README.md

 The process is similar for set up on Linux or Mac.

-The development enviroment requires Visual Studio 2019 or Visual Studio Code with .NET 5.0 and .NET Core 3.1 LTS.
+The development enviroment requires Visual Studio 2019.

-Visual Studio 2019 is recommended.

 Download Visual Studio 2019 from [https://visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/).

 When installating ensure the .NET Core cross platform development feature is selected.

-When using Mac or Linux download Visual Studio Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).

-Install the following extensions (select extensions icon on right side toolbar):
-* Remote – SSH
-* C#

 ### <a name='3'>Setup Raspberry Pi</a>
 Instructions on setting up a Raspberry Pi vary depending on the choice of hardware and development platform.
 Many good tutorials can be found on the Internet.